billsix/programmingFromTheGroundUp/docs/source/functions.rst

 pushed the ``$4`` onto the stack.
 You should always clean up your stack parameters after a function call returns.

-The next instruction moves FIXMEAMPeax; to FIXMEAMPebx;.
-What's in FIXMEAMPeax-indexed;?
+The next instruction moves %eax; to %ebx;.
+What's in
+%eax;?
 It is ``factorial``'s return value.
 In our case, it is the value of the factorial function.
 With 4 as our parameter, 24 should be our return value.
-Remember, return values are always stored in FIXMEAMPeax-indexed;.
+Remember, return values are always stored in
+%eax;.
 We want to return this value as the status code to the operating system.
-However, Linux requires that the program's exit status be stored in FIXMEAMPebx-indexed;, not FIXMEAMPeax;, so we have to move it.
+However, Linux requires that the program's exit status be stored in %ebx;, not %eax;, so we have to move it.
 Then we do the standard exit system call.

 The nice thing about function calls is that: